 Prerequisite: One year of high school algebra or Mathematics 115 with a grade of "C" or better.
-Lecture 2 hours: Laboratory 3 hours.
+Lecture 2 hours; laboratory 3 hours.

-Provides student with necessary knowledge in mathematics, logic circuits and AC/DC electronics prerequisite to other courses in Computer Service Technology.
-In addition, hands-on computer applications software for math, logic and circuits presented in lab, along with test eqt.
+Provides student with necessary knowledge in mathematics, logic circuits and AC/DC electronics prerequisite to other courses in Comelectronics prerequisite to other courses in Computer Service Technology.
+In addition, hands-on computer applications software for math, logic and circuits presented in lab, along with test equipment.